 Also read a history on The Ultimate Love Food: Chocolate

-The nice thing about this recipe is that you can easily make the batter ahead, cover and store in the refrigerator overnight, and bring out to cook before serving.
+The nice thing about this recipe is that you can easily make the batter ahead, cover and store it in the refrigerator overnight, and bring out to cook before serving.
 Just remember to allow the batter to return to room temperature before cooking for best results.
 This dish is best served warm right out of the oven with a spoonful of vanilla bean ice cream or coconut whipped cream.

-ingredients4 oz. bittersweet chocolate, chopped
+4 ounces bittersweet chocolate, chopped

-2 tsp cocoa powder
+2 teaspoons cocoa powder

 2 tablespoons pastured butter (sub virgin coconut oil for dairy free)